 Target Prices

-The consensus target prices from analysts indicate a positive outlook for both Intuit Inc. and Workday, Inc.
+The latest consensus target prices from analysts for Intuit Inc. (INTU) and Workday, Inc. (WDAY) indicate positive expectations for both companies.

 | Company | Target High | Target Low | Consensus |